skaldlabs/skald/SELF_HOSTED_DEPLOYMENT.md

 1. Prompt you for your API and UI domain names
 2. Request an email address (required for Let's Encrypt SSL certificates)
-3. Prompt you for environment variables such as your OpenAI API key.
+3. Prompt you for environment variables such as your OpenAI API key
 4. Verify your DNS configuration
 5. Generate secure credentials
 6. Set up a .env.prod file to be used when deploying the stack